egonw/blog/_posts/2025-03-08-iupac-names.markdown

 had such a dataset (doi:[10.1093/nar/gkad1085](https://doi.org/10.1093/nar/gkad1085)).
 I knew they had been adding chemical [named-entity recognition](https://scholia.toolforge.org/topic/Q403574) (NER) results in [their annotation API](https://europepmc.org/Annotations).
 I learned they used [ChEBI](https://www.ebi.ac.uk/chebi/).
+Melanie Vollmar and Summer Rosonovski or Europe PMC gave useful information and support.
 [Magnus Palmblad](https://cpm.lumc.nl/research/bioinformatics-224/magnus-palmblad-5) also replied and provided Python code to use the Europe PMC API to fetch names it returns and see if those are IUPAC names.
 Well, that's easy.
 We have [OPSIN](https://opsin.ch.cam.ac.uk/) for that